balunist/mbp_docs2/source/usage/advanced/overview.rst

 You can display all parts found for a material type with their dimensions by selecting a material type in the list.
 See :ref:`Selection Support <selection-label>` for details.

-The dimensions you enter represent the default boards size that will be used when mapping.
+The dimensions you enter on the lumber tab represent the default boards size that will be used when mapping.
 Once you become familiar with creating maps you may want to use :ref:`Material Management <materialmgt-label>` to create and manage a list of board sizes available for each material type which can be shared across multiple design projects.